nagaraju-inturi/Informixgres/README.md

   * JDBC driver needs to set:
      * **protocolVersion=2** property
 * Temporary table is not supported
-* Some SQL commands of Presto don't work
+* Some SQL commands of Informix don't work
   * Supported:
     * SELECT
     * EXPLAIN